joeworld/Stock-Finance-App/README.md

 > This application embibes both a user interface and a client api for commercial usage

+## Database

+This application was built with PostgreSQL as DB but you can use other RDB by running migrations.

+PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and technical standards compliance.

 ## Common Technologies/Libraries used in Building this web app

 1. Django==2.2.5 :- Powerful Python Web Framework